The California Consumer Privacy Act

 Overall the policy is a win for consumers, granting them more control over their own personal data.
 In brief, under the effect of the CCPA consumers will have the right to:

-- Access Information: Californian consumers will get to know the specific “who, what, & why” to their data collection
+- Access Information: Californian consumers will get to know the specific “who, what, & why” to their data collection.

-- Opt-Out: Californians can deny a company to sell their personal information to third parties
+- Opt-Out: Californians can deny a company to sell their personal information to third parties.

-However, this law is significantly more strict than current personal information laws passed in other states.
+The CCPA is significantly more strict than current personal information laws passed in other states.
 Per Privacy Attorney Gary Kibel, “companies often comply with the strictest standard that applies to them.”
 As a result, many companies will likely shift in preparation for the new standards to be set by the CCPA.
 Even if the CCPA does not directly affect a business come January 2020, it would be wise to prepare.
 Strict privacy compliance laws could become the new normal if other U.S. states follow in California’s footsteps.